libgdx/libgdx/.github/CONTRIBUTING.md

 experience the problem?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

+If you have found a bug and want to fix it yourself immediately, great!
+Create a [pull request](#pull-requests) with your proposed correction and a description of the problem you are fixing.
+Please do **not** create a separate issue for the bug report, the pull request is enough.

 See [Getting Help](https://github.com/libgdx/libgdx/wiki/Getting-Help) for more information and an example.